reportportal/agent-python-pytest/README.rst

     ...
     rp_ignore_errors = True

-With option above all exceptions raised by Report Portal will be only printed to `stderr` but will be counted as failures or stoppers.
+With option above all exceptions raised by Report Portal will be printed out to `stderr` without causing test failures.

 If you would like to temporary disable integrations with Report Portal just deactivate :code:`pytest_reportportal` plugin with command like: